 My Swans Down cake pan is 8 1/2 by 3 1/2 inches and it is in very good condition.
 The interior of the pan is bright and shiny and I still use this pan whenever I bake a sponge cake because the sliding side panels make it so easy to slip a knife inside to loosen the cake.
 When you slide the side panels up after the cake has baked and been taken out of the oven, it also helps the cake to cool more quickly than a conventional tube cake pan.

 Many years ago my mother got this Swans Down tube cake pan as a free premium with the purchase of a bag of flour.
-She always used this particular pan when she made a particular sponge cake… and since that cake is my favorite and I have always had a special interest in this particular pan, she gave the pan to me after I got married.
+She always used this pan when she made my favorite sponge cake (the same one I make now).

-I have always enjoyed having this pan and using it partly because it is old, but also because it is constructed in such a unique way.
-However, I did not realize that it also had a small monetary value.
+I have always enjoyed having this pan and using it… partly because it is old, but also because it is constructed in such a unique way.
+I did not realize that this pan is also very collectible.
 Recently I came across a similar pan at a kitchen collectibles auction.
 The pan for sale was like mine except that it was smaller and was a simpler version without the sliding side panels.
-It also had quite a bit of rust, so I was extremely surprised to see it sell for seventy-five dollars.

 Unlike mine, it also had quite a bit of rust!